MoonHighway/learning-graphql/chapter-05/README.md

 Chapter 5 - Creating a GraphQL API
 ==================
-In this chapter, we'll incorporate Apollo Server to build a full-featured GraphQL service for sharing photos.
+We've explored the history.
+We've written some queries.
+We've created a schema.
+Now you're ready to create a fully functioning GraphQL service.
+In this chapter, we'll use Apollo Server 2.0, an open source solution from Meteor Development Group, to stand up a GraphQL server for the PhotoShare project.
+Along the way, we'll solidify a schema, write resolvers, incorporate a database, and add GitHub authorization to the project.

 Resource Links
 ----